bbolli/tumblr-utils/tumblr_backup.md

 The default `outdir` is the `blog-name`.

-If option `-D` is used, the one folder per post is generated, and the post's images are saved in the same folder.
+If option `-D` is used, one folder per post is generated, and the post's images are saved in the same folder.
 The monthly archive is also stored in a folder per month.
 This results in the same URL structure as on the Tumblr page.